 Residential Application Documents

-The Virginia Department of Housing and Community Development administers the Virginia Statewide Building Code (USBC).
+Chesterfield County, Virginia, enforces the 2015 edition of the Virginia Uniform Statewide Building Code (USBC).
+Projects developed under the 2012 edition of the Virginia USBC will be accepted until September 4, 2019.
+The USBC is based on the ICC international codes.
 The USBC prescribes building regulations applicable to the construction, repair, renovation, maintenance and/or change of use of buildings and structures or portions thereof.

 The following can apply for residential building permits:

 - Property owner

 - Owner’s agent with written permission from the owner